bregman-arie/devops-exercises/README.md

 :warning: &nbsp;You can use these for preparing for an interview but most of the questions and exercises don't represent an actual interview.
 Please read [Q&A](common-qa.md) for more details

-:thought_balloon: &nbsp;If you wonder "How to prepare for a DevOps interview?", you might want to read some of my suggestions [here](prepare_for_interview.md)

-:busts_in_silhouette: &nbsp;[Join](https://www.facebook.com/groups/538897960007080) our [Facebook group](https://www.facebook.com/groups/538897960007080) for additional exercises, articles and more resources on DevOps
+:busts_in_silhouette: &nbsp;[Join](https://www.facebook.com/groups/538897960007080) our [DevOps community](https://www.facebook.com/groups/538897960007080) where we have discussions and resources on DevOps

-:pencil: &nbsp;You can add more questions and exercises by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)
+:pencil: &nbsp;You can add more questions and exercises by submitting pull requests :) Read about contribution guidelines [here](CONTRIBUTING.md)

 ****